Dr. Kristina Höschlová is the founder and director of the Mountain Medicine Course in the Czech Republic.

 During my foreign stays, I have been lucky to meet a lot of excellent medical professionals.
 Due to these international acquaintances I was invited in 2013 to attend the international Master Course in Mountain Medicine in Italy.
 The course impressed me and so I decided to bring this education and expertise also in the Czech Republic, which suggested me to open the International Mountain Medicine Course in the Czech Republic.

 Although there was a lot of relentless work behind, I feel absolutely enriched as for the joyful open spirit and the enthusiastic atmosphere, which have accompanied us throughout all the period.
-Therefore, I like to express my sincere and deep gratefulness to all of the organizers, lecturers, supporting partners and mostly to all of the Course’s participants for their contribution.
+Therefore, I like to express my sincere and deep gratefulness to all of the organizers, lecturers, supporting partners and mostly to all of the Course’s participants.